 A short while ago there was a Ravelry thread discussing reversible, double bed knits.
-I recalled a demo from eons ago I saw at a machine knitting seminar, and decided to explore my memories and share.
+I recalled a demo from eons ago I saw at a machine knitting seminar and decided to explore my memories and share.
 The result approaches a “reversible” fabric, with imperfect results depending on yarns used and other factors.
 There is a group of knitters that are presently experimenting with “glitch knits”, where the intent is to purposely create patterns with what some people might consider “mistakes” as purposeful parts of the design.
-For one example see video of the technique.
+For one example see a video of the technique.
 The “imperfections” in the fabric below may be seen as a positive by some.
 It is not the result of any aberrations in the programmed pattern, but rather as a result of the way the threads get pulled through each other as the carriage moves across each row knit.

 My samples were knit using equal weight yarns.
 The fabric may be better served by using different weights, approaching the usual recommendation for plaiting.
-See manufacturer’s directions for plaiting feeder use.
+See the manufacturer’s directions for plaiting feeder use.

 Cancel end needle selection on your knit carriage.
 Cast on is for full needle rib with both yarns in place.
 Hang comb.
 Knit 2 circular rows followed by one more all knit row.
 Change to rib tension that has been tested for yarn combination if your cast on was tighter than it.
 Several rows may be knit for a “solid” color edging.